marph91/jimmy/docs/formats/xit.md

 ## Instructions

 1. [Install jimmy](../index.md#installation)
-2. Convert to markdown.
+2. Convert to Markdown.
 Example: `jimmy-cli-linux example.xit --format xit`

 ## Import Structure

 - xit groups are converted to folders
-- xit items are converted to markdown todos
+- xit items are converted to Markdown todos
 - Priority, tags and due dates are converted to metadata and removed from the todo title